napari/docs/docs/howtos/layers/labels.md

 You can quickly select the fill bucket by pressing the `F` key when the labels layer is selected.

+## Drawing using polygons in the labels layer

+Another tool that can be used to quickly add or edit image segmentations is the `polygon` tool.
+It combines functionality of the `paintbrush` and `fill bucket` tool.
+The `polygon` tool can be activated by clicking on the icon resembling a polygon in the layer control panel or by pressing `3`.
+Once activated, click anywhere on the canvas to start drawing the polygon.
+After clicking on the canvas the mouse.
+A vertex to be added will track your mouse cursor and a line with the color of the label you are drawing with will appear between the initial vertex and the vertex to be added.
+Click again to set the vertex that is tracking the mouse cursor.
+Once you move the mouse again, an enclosed polygon will be visible in the color of the label and a new vertex will track the mouse cursor.
+The polygon overlay has an opacity that can be adjusted the value of the `opacity` slider in the layer control panel.
+Repeat the process of moving the mouse and clicking on the canvas until your object of interest is encapsulated.
+Press `enter` to finish drawing at any time or double click within a radius of 20 screen pixels from the first vertex.
+Until the drawing process is finished, changes are not permanent as the polygon is only added to the label image upon finishing the drawing process.
+The drawing process can be cancelled any time by pressing `escape`.
+This will delete the polygon being added and will ensure the label layer is not changed.
+While the polygon overlay may be visible outside the canvas space during drawing, upon finishing drawing the polygon will be cut off so that the part outside the canvas space is removed.
+This ensures that the dimensions of the label image are not larger than the image for which you are segmenting of for which you are editing the segmentations.

+If using the `polygon` tool for adding or editing segmentations of 3D image data, this only adjusts the label layer in one plane, with the exception when viewing the image data as RGB.
+The `polygon` tool cannot be activated if the number of displayed dimensions is higher than two.
+If already active upon toggling the number of displayed dimensions, the `polygon` tool will be automatically deactivated.

 ## Creating, deleting, merging, and splitting connected components

 Using the `color picker`, `paintbrush`, and `fill bucket` tools one can create